 six years of raving in ukraine

-Partying as the world collapses.
+Meet the youth partying as the world collapses.

-Armed only with a cheap camera and a flash bulb, photographer Sean Schermerhorn spent six years crisscrossing Ukraine for, shooting hundreds of parties and partygoers, capturing the tumultuous energy of youth trying to be free in a country in crisis.
+Armed only with a cheap camera and a flash bulb, photographer Sean Schermerhorn spent six years crisscrossing Ukraine shooting hundreds of parties and partygoers, capturing the tumultuous energy of youth trying to be free in a country in crisis.

 He's just returned to his home in New York, so we caught up to talk about the transcendent rave scene documented in his images.

 How did you start getting involved in Kyiv's nightlife?

 I moved to Kyiv in the summer of 2010 in search of an adventure.
 I never imagined I'd be there longer than six months or that I'd really meet anyone I could actually connect with on anything deeper than the subjects of vodka and women.
 Luckily I was mistaken and made some very good friends.
 I found work teaching English and like any young person, I went to parties.
 After one transcendental experience that occurred during a Woo York performance, I was hooked.
 That led me into DJing, organizing parties and taking pictures along the way.

 The best word that comes to mind is a local slang word, 'bomba' or 'bombochka', which translates to 'bomb' in English.

 CXEMA is a large rave held in different locations around Kyiv, usually in run-down warehouses, or in warmer weather, under bridges.
 CXEMA showcases the best local DJs and producers.

 When did you start photographing raves and why?